nolancon/kubectl-topology/README.md

 # node-topology
 This is a `kubectl` plugin to view the topology of CPU and device resources on the current node. `kubectl topology` uses the local CPU Manager and Device Manager checkpoint files to access resource information.
 Therefore this is a node level application and the plugin is limited to the node on which you are logged in.
 ## Install
+Ensure your Go environment and $GOPATH is configured correctly
 - `cd $GOPATH/src/github.com`
 - `mkdir nolancon && cd nolancon`
 - `git clone https://github.com/nolancon/node-topology && cd node-topology`